 Friday, Oct.
 25, 2019

 Kick off the weekend with The Lazarus Ball, a night benefitting Project Lazarus, held at The New Orleans Board of Trade from 7:30-10:30 p.m.
 The black tie-preferred event will feature an open bar, food, entertainment, and a silent auction.
 The auction will be filled with art, housewares, packages, and gift certificates of all types.
-Come see guests all dressed up before getting into their crazy carnival costumes.
+Come see everyone dressed up before getting into the “Hallowdays” spirit.

 Saturday, Oct.
 26, 2019 10 p.m. – 3 a.m.

 Let your imagination run wild for this year’s costume dance party themed “Hallowdays” – featuring costumes from all the holidays.
-Look beyond the red-striped tent, clowns, and jugglers to the freaks and abnormalities lurking next door for costume inspiration.
+Let your imaginations run wild for this year’s costume by putting a uniquely dark and original spin on some of the most iconic and beloved holidays of all time.

 The event will feature an open bar and the music of DJ Ben Bakson and International DJ/Producer DJ Grind.
 Costumes are required, and guests can parade their costumes on stage as they arrive for the crowd and judges (awards are given out at the Pier during the Sunday event listed below).
 There will be a special midnight show and dancing until 3 a.m.
 Remember, the more creative the better, and group costumes are always welcome!